epsalt/.emacs.d/README.md

 # An Emacs config

 This repo contains my Emacs configuration files.
-It is structured, and borrows some lines from [cjohansen/.emacs.d][cjohansen].
+The structure and some lines are borrowed from [cjohansen/.emacs.d][cjohansen].

 ## Installation